esa/torchquad/docs/source/tutorial.rst

 .. parsed-literal::

-    **Output:** Results: 4.598303318023682
+    **Output:** Results: 4.597158908843994
             Abs.
-Error: 1.32608414e-03
+Error: 1.81674957e-04
             Rel.
-Error: 2.88468727e-04
+Error: 3.95205243e-05

 .. code:: ipython3

     vegas = VEGAS()
-    result = vegas.integrate(f_2,dim=10,N=N,integration_domain=integration_domain)
+    result = vegas.integrate(f_2,dim=10,N=N,integration_domain=integration_domain,use_warmup=False,use_grid_improve=False)
     print_error(result,solution)

 .. parsed-literal::

-    **Output:** Results: 4.598696708679199
+    **Output:** Results: 4.596913814544678
             Abs.
-Error: 1.71947479e-03
+Error: 6.34193420e-05
             Rel.
-Error: 3.74044670e-04
+Error: 1.37958787e-05

 Note that the Monte Carlo methods are much more competitive in this case.
 The bad convergence properties of the trapezoid method are visible while Simpson's and Boole's rule are still OK given the comparatively smooth integrand.

-Note that with the choice of sample points (3 per dimension), Boole's method cannot work.
+If you have been repeating the examples from this tutorial on your own computer, you might get ``RuntimeError: CUDA out of memory`` if you have a small GPU.
-The number of sample points is therefore automatically increased to 5 per dimension for this method, which gives Boole's method an unfair advantage here.
-The reason why the number of sample points is set to 3 per dimension for the other methods is because then even users with a small GPU can follow the example - if *N* is larger, they might get ``RuntimeError: CUDA out of memory``.
+In that case, you could also try to reduce the number of sample points (e.g., 3 per dimension).

-If you have been repeating the examples from this tutorial on your own computer, you could also try increasing *N* to :math:`5^{10}=9,765,625` for all methods.
+You can really see the curse of dimensionality fully at play here, since :math:`5^{10}=9,765,625` but :math:`3^{10}=59,049`, reducing the number of sample points by a factor of 165.
-You can see the curse of dimensionality fully at play here, and might even experience running out of memory at this point.
+Note, however, that Boole's method cannot work for only 3 points per dimension, so the number of sample points is therefore automatically increased to 5 per dimension for this method.

 Comparison with scipy